Tim Assal, Ph.D.

 Research Assistant (2020-2021)

-Now - Graduate Student, Michigan State University
+After the Lab - Graduate Student, Michigan State University

 Nick performed geospatial analysis, data wrangling, and wrote a ton of (Google Earth Engine and R) code.
 He pretty much set up a lot of our reproducible workflows in the lab.
 He holds dual degrees in Geology (B.S) & Environmental Studies (B.A.) from Kent State University.